Whitfield - Edge Hill

 Whitfield - Edge Hill has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-AreaSearch has identified a total of 15 infrastructure projects that could impact the area's performance.
-Key projects include Kanimbla Heights Estate, Cairns Chinese Culture and Heritage Centre, Whitfield State School Performing Arts Centre, and Early Learning Centre - 15-17 Marino St. The following list details those likely to be most relevant.
+AreaSearch has identified 15 projects that could impact a certain area's performance.
+Notable ones include Kanimbla Heights Estate, Cairns Chinese Culture and Heritage Centre, Whitfield State School Performing Arts Centre, and Early Learning Centre at 15-17 Marino St. The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.